Labor cost · Scheduling · Operations · Retention

 Fix 3: Forecast-based scheduling #

 Most independent operators schedule by gut.
-“Last Saturday we had Y people, so this Saturday we’ll do Y again.”
-That works when business is stable.
-It fails when business is shifting (which is most of the time).
+“Last Saturday we ran Y people, so this Saturday we’ll run Y again.”
+That’s fine when business holds steady.
+It falls apart the second business moves, which is basically always.

 1. Pull last 4-6 weeks of same-day-of-week sales.